trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ### Updating Invoice Status:

-1. When you mark an invoice as Paid in Expensify, this status will automatically reflect in Xero.
+1. When you mark an invoice as Paid in Ieatta, this status will automatically reflect in Xero.
-2. Similarly, if you mark an invoice as Paid in Xero, it will update automatically in Expensify.
+2. Similarly, if you mark an invoice as Paid in Xero, it will update automatically in Ieatta.
 3. The payment will be recorded in the Collection account you've chosen in your Advanced Settings Configuration.

 And that's it!
 You've successfully set up and managed your invoice exports to Xero, making your tracking smooth and efficient.